 You can bank on brands like Philips, Panasonic, and Remington.
 Also, spending a few extra bucks is better than going for one mode setting blow dryers.

 Start blowing on each side from the bottom by holding the hair dryer in a position such that the handle of the dryer faces downwards, and its mouth faces upwards, targeting the lower sections of the locks.

 Step 3: Change The Direction

 When the hair in the lower portion feels a little dry, change the direction of the dryer so that its mouth is facing downwards.
 Start blowing from the top and slowly move to the lower sections.
 Repeat this on both the sides till you feel that the hair in the top section is completely dry.

-If you just want to normally dry your hair, you can increase the heat setting to level 2 for faster drying, and to level 3 if you are in a hurry.
+If you just want to dry your hair normally, you can increase the heat setting to level 2 for faster drying, and to level 3 if you are in a hurry.
 If you want extra bounce and added volume with a normal blow dry, then use the lowest temperature and highest wind power setting on your blow dryer.
 Avoid using higher heat settings to prevent your hair from drying completely.

 Comb your hair slightly.
 Be very gentle as your hair is still wet.
 Now take sections of hair from both the sides and clip them on the top, leaving the rest below.